Michelle Cirocco (MBA '08), 2022 W. P. Carey Hall of Fame honoree, Dean Ohad Kadan

 "Financial solutions are needed to enable and empower everyone to have the tools, resources, and scholarships they need to come to a place like this and get an excellent education."

 Top photo: Televerde Chief Social Responsibility Officer Michelle Cirocco (MBA '08) accepts the honor of being inducted into the W. P. Carey Alumni Hall of Fame by Dean Ohad Kadan on Thursday, Nov.
 17, 2022.
-Established in 1977, the W. P. Carey Hall of Fame recognizes alumni who have made significant contributions to their professions, the community, and the W. P. Carey School of Business.
+Established in 1977, the W. P. Carey Hall of Fame recognizes alums who have significantly contributed to their professions, the community, and the W. P. Carey School of Business.
 Photo by Shelley Valdez/W. P. Carey news

 Latest news